Brawl345/gobot/README.md

 Set the env variable `PRINT_MSGS` to some value (like `true`) to print all messages the bot receives to the terminal.

 Set `DEBUG` to some value (like `true`) to enable debug logs.

+Set `IGNORE_SQL_MIGRATION` to some value (like `true`) to ignore the SQL migration feature when you want to migrate yourself (for example with PlanetScale since it doesn't support foreign key references).